AlexsLemonade/RNA-Seq-Exercises/code-of-conduct.md

 - publication of private communication without consent

-If you at any time feel harassed or treated inappropriately, please contact [ccdl@alexslemonade.org](ccdl@alexslemonade.org).
+If you feel harassed or treated inappropriately at any time, please contact the Director of the CCDL at [ccdl@alexslemonade.org](mailto:ccdl@alexslemonade.org)

 ### Consequences of Unacceptable behavior